 224 Main St., (802) 254-5290,

-from Children's Room summer workshops; CHILDREN'S BOOK ILLUSTRATORS CASE: William
+creations from Children's Room summer workshops; CHILDREN'S BOOK ILLUSTRATORS

-Accorsi, folk artist and author/illustrator of "10 Button Book," "Apple, Apple,
+CASE: William Accorsi, folk artist and author/illustrator of "10 Button Book,"

-Alligator," "How Big Is the Lion?" and many more books for children.
-Selections from the
+"Apple, Apple, Alligator," and "How Big Is the Lion?" among many other titles.

 196 Main St. (through the side door of Masonic Center),

 Free admission: Open 4-7 for Gallery Walk, otherwise

 Thurs.-Fri.
 2-4, Sat.
 11-3.
 Learn about Island Park; see Delicate Spring

 Dresses and a Union Station Diorama.
 Glimpse Rudyard Kipling through